-–’Patrasche a Dog of Flanders – Made in Japan’ will be part of the expo ‘Cool Japan’ in MAS Antwerp from 18 October till 19 April!
+–’Patrasche a Dog of Flanders – Made in Japan’ is part of the expo ‘Cool Japan’ in MAS Antwerp from 18 October till 19 April!

-– ‘Lili’ will be screened at Kino Soprus in Talinn in the program Better Half curated by Ingel Vaikla and Jesse Cumming (TIFF/Wavelength).
+– ‘Lili’ is screened at the Contemporary Art Biennale, Tallinn Photomonth in the program Better Half curated by Ingel Vaikla and Jesse Cumming (TIFF/Wavelength).

 – The article “That’s my life jacket!”
 Speculative documentary as a counter strategy to documentary taxidermy written by Thomas Bellinck & An van.
 Dienderen is published by Critical Arts.
 South-North Cultural and Media Study